Medicines That Cause Hearing Loss

 Medicines that damage the ear and cause hearing loss are known as ototoxic medicines.
 They are a common cause of hearing loss, especially in older adults who have to take medicine on a regular basis.
-In most cases, hearing loss occurs because the medicine damages the cochlea in the inner ear.

 Commonly used medicines that may cause hearing loss include:

 Hearing-related side effects are more likely when you take two or more of these medicines at the same time.
-If you are using more than one of these medicines, be alert to any new hearing problems.
-And report hearing changes to your doctor.

 Current as of:

-Current as of: April 15, 2020
+Current as of: May 4, 2022

 William H. Blahd Jr. MD, FACEP - Emergency Medicine & Kathleen Romito MD - Family Medicine & Charles M. Myer III MD - Otolaryngology